 Compare quotes from upto 3 travel agents for free

-Being in the trans-Himalayan Region, the terrain of Spiti is the most favorable for Mountain Biking and features toward the top on the list of any Mountain Biker.
-Ride on some of the highest roads and through dessert like and dreamy landscapes.
+Being in the trans-Himalayan Region, the terrain of Spiti is favoured among adventure bikers and motorcycle enthusiasts.
+It features toward the top on the list of any Mountain Biker.
+Ride on some of the highest roads and through the cold desert mountain valley's dreamy landscapes.
 The best time for such an experience is during the months of June to September.

 One of the prime things to do in Spiti Valley is enjoying a ride on a yak.
 Yak and Horse Safaris are the best and some of the most popular and loved ways to explore this region.
 The activity is a very popular one among the tourists and even among the locals.